christianpaterson/JavaScript-The-Definitive-Guide/README.md

 I don't anticipate using classes too much with JavaScript!
 But I have used them extensively in Java and it is interesting to the ways in which they are applicable and useful in JavaScript as well :)

 I know I will continue to use JS classes when creating Date objects, making XMLHttpRequests, and creating custom classes or objects.

+<em><b>Chapter 15: JavaScript in Web Browsers</b></em>

+15.5.1 pg 460 (top) Basically, the document expands to fill the whole viewport if it’s smaller.

+15.12.1 Storage Events
+Whenever the data stored in localStorage changes, the browser triggers a "storage" event on any other Window objects to which that data is visible (but not on the window that made the change).
+If a browser has two tabs open to pages with the same origin, and one of those pages stores a value in localStorage, the other tab will receive a "storage" event.

+Register a handler for "storage" events either by setting window.onstorage or by calling window.addEventListener () with event type "storage".

+17.4 If you are trying out someone else's javascript project, then one of the first things you will often do after downloading their code is to type pm install.
+This reads the dependencies listed in the package JSON file and downloads the third-party packages that the project needs and saves them in a node_modules/ directory.

+You can also type npm install <package-name> to install a particular package to your project's node_modules/ directory:
+$ npm install express

+In addition to installing the named package, pm also makes a record of the dependency in the package.json file for the project.
+Recording dependencies in this way is what allows others to install those dependencies simply by typing pm install.